Pranav-0440/monaco-demo/README.md

 ## Overview

-This prototype demonstrates how a modern developer tool can be built using Monaco Editor to edit and validate Thing Description JSON files.

-It includes basic features such as:

-* JSON editing using Monaco Editor
-* Thing Description schema validation
-* Autocomplete suggestions for TD fields
-* Live preview of device structure
-* JSON formatting
-* Download/export functionality
-* Light and dark theme switching

-The project is designed as a learning prototype to understand the structure of WoT editing tools and how editors like EdiTDor integrate Monaco for JSON editing and validation.
+This prototype implements a browser-based code editor designed for editing structured JSON documents that describe devices and their capabilities.

+The application combines a Monaco-powered editor with validation, autocomplete suggestions, and a visual preview panel that interprets the JSON structure.

 ---

 ## Features

-### Monaco-based JSON Editor
+### Monaco-Based Code Editor

-A powerful in-browser editor powered by Monaco Editor, the same editor used in VS Code.
+A powerful in-browser editor powered by Monaco Editor (the same editor engine used in Visual Studio Code).

-### Thing Description Schema Validation
+### JSON Schema Validation

-Basic schema validation ensures required TD fields are present and JSON structure is correct.
+Basic schema validation ensures the document structure is correct and required fields are present.

 ### Autocomplete Suggestions

-Suggestions for common TD fields including:
+The editor provides suggestions for common fields such as:

 * title
 * properties